-The objective of the program is to give students with intellectual disabilities opportunities similar to their siblings and high-school peers.
+The objective of the program is to give students with developmental disabilities opportunities similar to their siblings and high-school peers.
 These students have the chance to attend college in order to transition to independent adult life, but with accommodated instruction that addresses students’ needs for practical living and working skills.

-Professors in The College Experience program combine their expertise in classroom and collegiate-level teaching with their knowledge of the needs of individuals with disabilities to create an atmosphere that is ripe for learning.
+Professors in the College Experience program combine their expertise in classroom and collegiate-level teaching with their knowledge of the needs of individuals with disabilities to create an atmosphere that is ripe for learning.

-Master’s and doctoral-qualified adjuncts from The College of Saint Rose teach a wide range of programs designed with our students in mind.
+Master’s and doctoral-qualified adjuncts from The College of St. Rose teach a wide range of programs designed with our students in mind.
 Our graduates leave prepared to begin the next chapter of their lives with the skills and experience they need to succeed in the real world.

-General education courses may include:
+General Education courses may include: